 Product Returns: Consistent with industry practice, the Company offers product return rights to direct customers for damaged, defective or expiring product, provided it is within a specified period around the product expiration date as set forth in the Company's return goods policy.
 The Company estimates the amount of its product sales that may be returned by its customers and records this estimate as a reduction of revenue in the period the related product revenue is recognized, as well as a reserve within accrued expenses on the condensed consolidated balance sheets.
-The Company has experienced no product returns to date.
+Product returns have been immaterial to date and are expected to remain immaterial in the future.
 The Company will update its estimated refund liability, on at least a quarterly basis, based on actual shipments of ZULRESSO subject to contractual return rights, changes in expectations about the amount of estimated refunds or actual returns.